fdac23/news/README.md

 # Dec 5
  - CodeSigning
  - AnimalCrossingEconomy
  -  CarbonEmissionAnalysis
+ - KnowThyEnemy
  -

 # Nov 30
  - CovidImpact
  - PopulationAnalysis
  - DrugLink
  - SalaryRentComparison
  - CostOfLiving
  - CarAccidentAnalysis
  -

 # Nov 28
  - FitnessandSleepAnalysis
  - Something's Fishy
  - Medical Data Analysis
  - TikTok_Vs._Spotify
  - jailbreak-gpt
  - YoutubeMetadata
  - ChatGPT_Insecure_Code_Analysis
  - GDPandGDI_correlation - move to Dec 5?
  - GithubWrapped - move to Dec 5?
  -

 # Class on Nov 28, 30, Dec 5 and, potentially 3:30 p.m. – 6:00 p.m.
 Tuesday, December 12
  - Final project presentations
  - MP5 due on Dec 5

 # Class on Nov 21
  - work on final projects

 # Class on Nov 16
+ - Please correct your MP4/2 by Nov 21: lineFix==true only if the
+   gpt output contains corrected line, otherwise it is false.
+In plenty of instances it is set incorrectly.
+Please inspect and
+   correct: producing misleading curated data is a very serious problem.
  - MP5 clarifications

 # Class on Nov 14
  - work on final projects

 # Class on Nov 9
- - Part 2 of MP4 Due: please correct your MP4 until Nov 21: lineFix==true only if the gpt output contains corrected line, otherwise it is false.
+ - Part 2 of MP4 Due: please correct your MP4 by Nov 21: lineFix==true only if the gpt output contains corrected line, otherwise it is false.
 I noticed many instances where that is not the case
  - MP5
  - [WoC Hackathon](https://github.com/woc-hack/hackathon-knoxville-2023/blob/main/README.md) Nov 17-19 for extra credit (can accomodate up to six students) [registration](https://forms.gle/fVK8nsKYcWBu6HVe6)

 # Class on Nov 7
  - work on final projects

 # Class on Nov 2
  - Finish status updates
    - SalaryRentComparison
    - TikTok_Vs._Spotify
    - CodeCommitAnalysis
    - animal-crossing-economy
    - PopulationAnalysis
    - CodeSigning
    - CovidImpact
    - GDPandGDI_correlation
    - ToTheMoon
    - LASharedBikeAnalysis
  - Schedule FP presentations for Nov 28, 30, Dec 5

 # Class on Oct 31
  - Brief status updates on final projects
  - Questions on MP4
  - Part 1 of MP4 due

 # Class on Oct 24-26
  - Work on final project, MP3 due Oct 24
  - MP3 grading scheme: nothing - 0, 95%+ of all entries captured - 15; 50%+ of all entries captured - 10; > 0 and < 50% of all entries captured - 5

 # Class on Oct 19
  - Questions on MP4

 # Class on Oct 17
  - Questions on MP3
  - MP4

 # Class on Oct 12
  - GCP + MP2 due [Current status of MP2](https://github.com/fdac23/MiniProject2/blob/master/status.md)